idea-iitd/GraphReach/README.md

+## GraphReach

+*GraphReach* is a position-aware inductive GNN that captures the global positions of nodes through reachability estimations with respect to a set of anchor nodes.
+The anchors are strategically selected so that reachability estimations across all the nodes are maximized.
+This strategy also makes the model more robust to adversarial attacks.

+Please cite our paper, if you use our source code.
-## GraphReach : Position-Aware Graph Neural Network using Reachability Estimations
+* "GraphReach : Position-Aware Graph Neural Network using Reachability Estimations, IJCAI'21"

+## Structure

 There are two code folders one each for GraphReach and P-GNN with adversarial attack functionality.